Welcome to the Midnight Isle, where you will find posts about my photography

 If you'd like to find out about my other interests, I also have an

-which also contains articles about programming and other topics.
+which includes articles about programming and other topics.

 At the weekend I went to the Folkestone Airshow, being held to mark the Queen's Diamond Jubilee - the first in the area since the last Shepway Airshow held in 2003.